Skip to main content

 whatap.trace_user_using_ip=false

-For other options, use /usr/whatap/php/whatap.ini.
+For all other options, refer to /usr/whatap/php/whatap.ini.

 $ sudo vi /etc/init.d/whatap-php

-export WHATAP_CONFIG_HOME= # whatap.ini path (/etc/php.d)
+export WHATAP_CONFIG_HOME= # Path to whatap.ini (/etc/php.d)

-• Restart Apache and PHP-FPM services.
+• Restart Apache and PHP-FPM services

-• Restart the whatap-php service.
+• Restart whatap-php service

 Error: Not found PHP API